When a sprinter does a proper warm-up their chances of having success dramatically rise.

 The hardest part about these walking drills is getting the coordination down between your arms and legs.

 I have looked just as abysmal doing these sprinter warm-up drills for the first time as a high school senior.
-But once you have the drills down you will be golden.

 The walking drills are regressions of the next set of drills which are known as the skipping drills.